deficollective/deficollective.github.io/content/english/blog/cm-cs-hiring.md

 The DeFi Collective is looking to hire two additional contributors focused on community and content to help raise its awareness and spotlight the top-notch projects it supports.
 Below are descriptions of the two positions and information on how to apply.

+---

+_**July 2024 update**: We've found and hired both our [Content Strategist - Spicypiz](https://twitter.com/spicypiz) and our [Community Manager - Stengarl](https://twitter.com/stengarl): the positions presented in this post are no longer available.
+However the Collective is still open to hire more relevant contributors, feel free to reach out or ask in the Discord if you're interested in contributing._

+---

 If you are unfamiliar with the DeFi Collective, we invite you to browse this website for more context; a short introduction follows.
 The Collective is a Swiss nonprofit association **harnessing DeFi to nudge it toward maximal resilience and responsibility**.
 It **self-appoints** to support the most resilient DeFi projects, no question asked, thanks to its own assets, including sizable liquidity-driving token balances (veVELO, veAERO, veRAM, etc.).
 The Collective has been **self-sufficient since its inception**, generating ~$30k of monthly earnings, compounded into its treasury to further its impact — check the monthly treasury report for more information.

 The two profiles will work closely together, as they essentially work towards a common goal — raising the public profile of the Collective and growing its community, but with different means.
 The Community Manager is focused on the day-to-day tactics, while the Content Strategist will oversee the longer-term strategy and its implementation.